Kharos6/DOW2Launcher/README.md

 - Failsafe for localization folders; if there are no files under the Locale folder, a warning is displayed and the entire process is aborted.

 - Failsafe for missing GPU; if the launcher detects no GPU, integrated or dedicated, a warning is displayed, but the process continues; likewise, if the [IsDXVK] field of the .launchconfig file is set to true, and the launcher detects no Vulkan capable GPU, a warning is displayed, but the process continues.

+- Compatibility with Linux and MacOS, though currently severely limited in functionality.

 - Various minor failsafes for specific failed operations.